(first posted 1/4/2013; revised 7/19/2016)

 Putting the Peugeot 504 into proper perspective presents a particular challenge.
 It’s a vehicle with (at least) three distinct personalities or reputations.
-I could easily write up three different posts on it, but that might not go over so well here in America.
-And that probably gives you a good clue as to how at least some Americans remember the 504.
+I could easily write up three different articles on it, but that might not go over so well here in America, where there are still folks trying to get over CPTS (Chronic Peugeot Fatigue Syndrome) or PTSD (Peugeot Traumatic Stress Disorder).
+That probably gives you a good clue as to how at least some Americans remember the 504.
 One thing is certain, it’s not easy to stereotype the 504, at least not from a global perspective..

 In Europe, the arrival of the 504 was a fairly momentous occasion.
-The 404 (CC here) was a direct evolution of the line of Peugeots going back to the first post-war 203, and shared similar overall dimensions and configuration.
+Its predecessor, the 404, was a direct evolution of the line of Peugeots going back to the first post-war 203, and shared similar overall dimensions and configuration.
 It continued the Peugeot’s tradition of conservative construction techniques and robust build quality.
-But by the late sixties, the times they were a-changing, and the 404′s narrow, tall body and live rear axle were looking dated.
+But by the late sixties, the times they were a-changing, and the 404’s narrow, tall body and live rear axle were looking a bit dated.

 I vividly remember reading auto, motor und sport’s first test of the 504, and how impressed they were, despite their all-things-German-are-superior slant.
-Especially with the smooth-running 97 hp fuel-injected TI motor, the 504 had a unique combination of qualities and performance at a price that undercut the Mercedes by enough to make it very attractive.
+Especially with the smooth and responsive 97 hp fuel-injected TI motor, the 504 had a unique combination of qualities and performance at a price that undercut the Mercedes by enough to make it very attractive.

 Pininfarina also designed (and built) the absolutely superb 504 Coupe and Cabrio, and one would never guess they sat on the same platform and were designed by the same firm.
 Their styling held up so well over time, and were built from 1969 all the way through 1983 (above), the last of that line of RWD Peugeot coupes and cabrios.
 These also were the French alternative to the Mercedes SL/SLC and the BMW coupe.

-The fact Peugeot also offered a diesel engine (and had for almost a decade) further enhanced its Mercedes-ness.
+The fact Peugeot also offered a diesel engine (and had since 1961) further enhanced its Mercedes-ness.
 This was not a converted gas engine, but a very rugged designed-from-scratch unit (Indénor).
 In the pre-turbo era, it typically made 65 hp (later 70), about the same as the Mercedes of the time.
-And was as popular as a taxi in Paris as the Mercedes was in Germany.
+And it was as popular as a taxi in Paris as the Mercedes was in Germany.

 One area where Peugeot never quite matched Mercedes was in its interior quality.
-The seats were always superbly comfortable (given the color mis-match, these have obviously been changed out), to go along with the ride.
+The seats were always superbly comfortable (these seats are from a later 505), to go along with the ride.
 But the trim, switch gear, and plastics were just never quite in the same league as Mercedes.
 But let’s consider the pricing difference too: in the US, a 1975 gas 504 stickered for $5610 ($23,500 adjusted), while the cheapest 1975 MBZ 230 went for a lofty $9172 (38,000 adjusted); a whopping 63% more.
 In Europe, the price difference wasn’t quite as large, but Peugeot could never command Mercedes prices.